abir4u/SkyscannerWebUIAutomation/README.md

 - Open the pom.xml file within the project folder
 ##### Method 1
 - Navigate to "View -> Tool Window -> Maven projects" to view the Maven projects window open as your right panel
-- Expand the project folder > "lifecycle" directory > Double Click "clean"
+- Expand the project folder > "lifecycle" directory > Double Click "install"

 ##### Method 2
 - Navigate to Terminal